MXPicture/docker-openwrt-rootfs/README.md

 installing python3

-adding new tags in github will create new tags in docker hub, based on the openwrtorg/rootfs:{tag} image.
+adding new tags in github will create new tags in docker hub, based on the openwrtorg/rootfs:{tag} image..